Estimated reading time: 8 minutes.

 Think, tulip bulbs, crypto currencies, beanie babies, or loss-making start-ups (with no hope of a profit).
 Because none of these things (we cannot really call them assets) have an underlying value their price is determined by the last buyer.

-And a higher price depends on a buyer willing paying more for these things in future.
+And a higher price depends on a buyer willing paying more in future.

 Permanent loss of an overvalued asset

-Permanent loss of capital when you hold an overvalued asset is best explained by an example.
+Permanent loss of capital can also happen when you hold an overvalued asset.

-On 26 February 2024, the PE ratios of the largest US tech companies were:
+Here are the PE ratios of the largest US tech companies:

 The average PE of the above companies is 41.
 For these companies to trade at a PE of 20 from a PE of 42 they must fall 51% in price.